Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 from haystack.components.writers import DocumentWriter from haystack.pipeline import Pipeline

-from couchbase_haystack import CouchbaseDocumentStore, CouchbasePasswordAuthenticator
+from couchbase_haystack import CouchbaseSearchDocumentStore, CouchbasePasswordAuthenticator

 documents = [Document(content="This is document 1"), Document(content="This is document 2")]

-document_store = CouchbaseDocumentStore(
+document_store = CouchbaseSearchDocumentStore(
     cluster_connection_string= Secret.from_token("localhost"),
     authenticator=CouchbasePasswordAuthenticator(
         username = Secret.from_token("username"),